 - Lateral transfers occur only with the joint agreement of both the "sending" and "receiving" organizations.

-- Lateral transfers may also be temporary, with a defined start and end date.
-Contact AskMyHR if you are considering a temporary lateral transfer
+- Lateral transfers may also be temporary with a defined start and end date.
+Contact AskMyHR if you're considering a temporary lateral transfer.

-- A promotional temporary appointment does not qualify the employee to laterally transfer positions with the promotional salary range
+- A promotional temporary appointment doesn't qualify the employee to laterally transfer positions with the promotional salary range.

-Some Ministries have an internal Lateral Transfer Policy that outlines their specific processes (steps), criteria, eligibility, expectations, etc. Check within your ministry to see if such a policy exists.
+Some Ministries have an internal Lateral Transfer Policy that outlines their specific steps, criteria, eligibility, expectations, etc. Check within your ministry to see if such a policy exists.

 To fill a position through a lateral transfer:

 - Locate a qualified employee for the opportunity at the same current base position.